-According to one recent study, the attackers behind SamSam have attacked 67 different targets in 2018, mostly in the United States.
+According to one recent study, the attackers behind SamSam have struck 67 different targets in 2018, mostly in the US.
 We are likely to see SamSam, or a variant/copycat of it, continue to be an issue into 2019.

 PowerShell